 How Diversification Can Help Protect a Portfolio From Sell-Offs

-A portfolio diversification strategy may be different between investors, but the underlying anchor of any diversification strategy is, “don’t put all your eggs in one basket.”
+A portfolio diversification strategy may be different between investors, but the underlying logic of any diversification strategy is that they shouldn’t put all of their eggs in one basket.
 Since it’s not unusual for a sell-off to affect only parts of the market, a diverse portfolio may be able to better ride out a market sell-off than a portfolio that is particularly weighted toward one sector, industry, or exchange.

 Some investors may diversify with a range of assets in their portfolio.
 Others may diversify their portfolio with a range of domestic and international stocks.
 And others may see diversification as a way to invest beyond the market, such as investing directly in real estate, art, or other different types of investments that are independent of market movement.

-Another way some investors ensure diversification within their portfolio is to focus the majority of their portfolio on ETFs and mutual funds, instead of individual stocks.
+Another way some investors ensure diversification within their portfolio is to focus the majority of their portfolio on exchange-traded funds (ETFs) and mutual funds, instead of individual stocks.
 ETFs and mutual funds can contain hundreds or even thousands of securities across asset classes, which can potentially make the fund less vulnerable to market dips.
-SoFi, for example, offers a number of online ETFs that can help you build a more diverse investment portfolio to hedge against ups and downs.

 Protecting a Portfolio From Sell-Offs